cap-js/print/README.md

 ## Requirements and Setup

-Usage of this plugin requires a valid subscription of the [SAP Print Service](https://help.sap.com/docs/SCP_PRINT_SERVICE).
+Using this plugin requires a valid subscription of the [SAP Print Service](https://help.sap.com/docs/SCP_PRINT_SERVICE).

 ## Usage